BrainCOGS/U19-pipeline-python/README.md

   ![Behavior Diagram](images/behavior_erd.png)

   ### ephys_element
   + Ephys related tables were created with [DataJoint Element Array Ephys](https://github.com/datajoint/element-array-ephys), processing ephys data aquired with SpikeGLX and pre-processed by Kilosort2.
-For this pipeline we are using the (acute) `ephys` module from `element-array-ephys`.
+For this pipeline, we are using the (acute) `ephys` module from `element-array-ephys`.

   ![Ephys Diagram](images/ephys_element_erd.png)

   ### imaging
-  + Imaging pipeline processed with customized algorithm for motion correction and CNMF for cell segmentation in matlab.
+  + Imaging pipeline processed with a customized algorithm for motion correction and CNMF for cell segmentation in matlab.

   ![Imaging Diagram](images/imaging_erd.png)